Lower Secondary (ages 12 to 15)

 Montessori recognised the need for the adolescent to become economically independent.
 The Montessori adolescent syllabus prescribes that students should be actively involved in the production and exchange of goods and services – the result is the micro-economy program.

-At our school, our micro-economy program within our lower secondary class (Years 7-10) engages students to work in four different groups: Food, Farm, Factory and Bush / Construction.
+At our school, our micro-economy program within our lower secondary class (Years 7-10) engages students to work in four different groups: Food, Farm, Factory, and Structures.
 Every student gets the chance to experience the four groups throughout the year and, as they progress through lower secondary, their involvement within the program evolves.

 We partner with Landsdale Farm to enable our students to connect with the earth, make a meaningful contribution to their community and integrate farm experiences into their academic work.